jazzycian/XBMC4Gamers-Synopsis-Information/README.md

 1. You need to drag the XML on to the .bat file to run it.
 2. You will need to delete some jargon from the line 2 at the top of the XML if you export your own so it just reads <synopsis_Map>.
 If you don't do this the .bat file will not work.
 3. In the NTSC section Zillernet won't batch out as it has brackets in the name - Zillernet (Korea).
 It will just be made as a default.xml beside the generated folders.
 Add it manually if needed.

+Please report if you find any errors or want to add improvements.
+More than welcome.

 Enjoy!!!